nKumar2015/OpenDSA/RST/en/IntroToSoftwareDesign/GettingStarted.rst

 .. odsafig:: Images/LightBotLevel2.png
    :align: center
+   :alt: The LightBot level 2 board with Andy facing southeast

 In the LightBot game, you create a **program** to control a little robot to solve a simple task in the miniature block-based world where the LightBot exists.